But if you have a little more time on your hands, why not pick up a French novel?

 Here are a few tips to help you become a lecteur or lecteuse confirmé(e) in no time:

 Speaking of cartoons, there are also lots of comics for grownups available.
-The French are huge Manga fans, and there are literally thousands of French language comic strip books available for adults via the Internet or in bookshops.
+The French are huge Manga fans, and there are literally thousands of French-language comic strip books available for adults online or in bookshops.
 There are also several classic works of fiction written in clear, straightforward language such as “L’Etranger” by Albert Camus.

 The poems of Jacques Prévert, studied by French school children from a young age, are another excellent choice for exploring the beauty of the French language at its simplest, most playful best.
 For more advanced learners, the poems, plays and novels of Victor Hugo provide an overview of French history in classic, elegant language that makes him one of France’s most beloved authors.